 - Start somewhere…anywhere.
 Take any entry-level job that’s remotely connected to the film industry.
 Do your best in the position and try to meet as many people as possible.
 In this business–perhaps more than any other–who you know may be the fastest route to success.

 Stay current.
 Sign up for the Washington Filmworks Newsletter and Blog.
 Also consider subscribing to Media Inc. [(206) 382-9220], and other trade magazines to stay informed about what’s happening in the Washington film industry.

 - Immerse yourself in the industry.
 Go to seminars and workshops and get involved in local film-related organizations.
 Consider programming at area film arts organizations, enrolling in Washington's film schools, or attending statewide film festivals.

-- Intern.
-If you can afford to and are a student matriculating class credit, volunteer your services on a commercial or film/television production as an intern.
+- If you can afford to and/or are a student matriculating class credit, volunteer your services on a commercial or film/television production as an intern.
 You’ll gain invaluable experience and make connections with important industry players.
 Check with your school to make sure you can get credit for an internship.

 - Be professional.
 Make appointments, arrive on time, and send thank you notes.
 Remember, you need them, not vice versa.
 Concentrate on ways you can be an asset to the operation.
 And don’t forget: we’re all in this industry together, so what you do affects all of us.
 Best of luck!